Garrett Smithley: ARCA Racing Series

 Smithley competed in three events in 2013, driving Derrike Cope's cars.
 His first start, at Pocono Raceway, was Smithley's first stock car race.
 His one start in 2014 was an 18th at Talladega for Wes Gonder.
 In 2015, his one start for Rick Ware was hampered by engine problems.

-Camping World Truck Series
+Craftsman Truck Series

 Smithley made his Truck Series debut at his home track, Atlanta Motor Speedway, driving the No. 63 Chevrolet Silverado for MB Motorsports.
-He made three more starts in the 2015 season, scoring a high finish of 14th at Michigan.
-He returned to Atlanta with MB Motorsports for his first start of 2016, finishing 18th.
+He made three more starts in the 2015 season, scoring a high finish of fourteenth at Michigan.
+He returned to Atlanta with MB Motorsports for his first start of 2016, finishing eighteenth.

 In March 2019, Smithley returned to the series at Texas Motor Speedway, driving the No. 42 for Chad Finley Racing; the run was part of an effort by Smithley to race in all three NASCAR national series in one weekend.
 The following year, he signed with Niece Motorsports for the Charlotte Truck event.